 Bielka attends Kingsborough Community College, and will support graduates from her alma mater Kurt Hahn who are attending various colleges throughout the city.

 Training is underway and Crew Mentors have already made connections with many of their new mentees.
-With Nelly and Bielka on board, the program aims to support over 100 students beginning college this fall.
+With Nelly, Bielka, Diana, and Laiba on board, the program aims to support over 100 students beginning college this fall.